beko50/beko50/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=arial&color=3384B4&lines=Welcome+to+my+GitHub+...)](https://git.io/typing-svg)

-I am a highly motivated and results-driven individual with 2 years of experience in data analysis, visualization and reporting.
+I am a highly motivated and results-driven individual with 3+ years of experience in data analysis, visualization and reporting.
 I possess strong analytical and programming skills with a passion for utilizing data to solve complex problems.

 Currently, I am utilizing my growing expertise in everything data to build a strong foundation in the field of data science and data engineering.

-* 🌍  I'm based in Accra, Ghana
 * ✉️  You can contact me at [essiamah20@gmail.com](mailto:essiamah20@gmail.com)
 * 🧠  I explore Data with tools and software like SQL, Microsoft Power BI, Excel, Tableau, Python and Azure Databricks
+* 📁 Check out my portfolio [here](https://beko50.github.io/dataportfolio).
 * 🤝  I'm open to collaborating on Projects

 ### Skills